cruncher/sparky/README.md

         type: 'data'
     };

-This is a very simple way to get an app working quickly on a page.
+This is a simple way to get an app working quickly on a page.

-Read more about <a href="#sparky-templates">Sparky templates</a>.

 ## Sparky templates